deuce2367/fastcity/README.md

 # 🌍 Nearest City Lookup API (FastAPI + GeoPandas)

-This project runs a FastAPI service that efficiently finds the nearest city to a given coordinate using a KD-tree built from a GeoJSON dataset of cities.
+This project runs a FastAPI service that efficiently finds the nearest k cities to a given coordinate using a KD-tree built from a GeoJSON dataset of cities.

 ---